Each week we offer a meditation practice session on Sunday 9am Atlantic time.

-Members and friends of MBMC should receive weekly invitations to each of these events.
+Members and friends of MBMC should receive invitations to these events.
 If you did not and you wish to attend, please email us.

 Sunday morning 9am